jupyterhub/zero-to-jupyterhub-k8s/doc/source/authentication.rst

 to generate your JupyterHub instance's OAuth2 client ID and client secret.
 Then declare the values in the helm chart (``config.yaml``).

-Here are example configurations for two common authentication services.
+Here are example configurations for common authentication services.
 Note that in each case, you need to get the authentication credential information before you can configure the helmchart for authentication.